pandas-dev/pandas/doc/source/io.rst

-Unlike other io methods, ``to_msgpack`` is available on both a per-object basis, ``df.to_msgpack()`` and using the top-level ``pd.to_msgpack(...)`` where you can pack arbitrary collections of python lists, dicts, scalars, while intermixing pandas objects.
+Unlike other io methods, ``to_msgpack`` is available on both a per-object basis, ``df.to_msgpack()`` and using the top-level ``pd.to_msgpack(...)`` where you can pack arbitrary collections of Python lists, dicts, scalars, while intermixing pandas objects.

 .. ipython:: python